To start using Inventory Planner and to get the most out of inventory forecasting, we recommend the following steps:

 Maintaining accurate and up-to-date vendor information for products is important for accurate purchase orders and metrics.
-Inventory Planner downloads vendor information and variant vendor details when possible (from inventory management system like Tradegecko or Ordoro).
+Inventory Planner downloads vendor information and variant vendor details when possible (from inventory management system like Skubana or QuickBooks Commerce).
 For e-commerce system that does not have cost prices defined, there are several options:

 Upload vendor catalog for single vendor or for multiple vendors